What is a feng shui bagua model?

 |Consciousness||Tribal / Ethnocentric||Rational / Pluralistic||Integral / Cosmic|

-I’m still confused which method to use.
+I’m still confused about which method to use.
 Which feng shui bagua school is better?

 In my feng shui practice